polius/meteornext-docs/docs/guides/deployments.md

 **DESCRIPTION**

 Pro Deployments fail when some error is introduced into the Python code blueprint.
-For example using a variable that has not yet being declared, or trying to access a list element that does not exist.
+For example, using a variable that has not yet being declared, or trying to access a list element that does not exist.

 This example shows how to properly debug these unwanted code errors.